ppremru/LaunchFieldKitAdoption/README.md

 Completing structured courses, reading, experimentation and collaboration are essential to mastering the skills of the product stack.
 The team needs time to absorb new information, skills, and tools.
 There's an initial learning phase, followed by a period of practice and refinement to achieve proficiency.
 Approach:

 1. **Red Hat Learning Subscriptions (RHLS)**
-RHLS courses offer structured, comprehensive Red Hat training with features like hands-on labs, instructor-led videos, and expert support, which are not typically found in free courses.
+RHLS courses offer structured, comprehensive Red Hat training with features like hands-on labs, instructor-led videos, and expert support, which are not typically found in no-cost materials.
 2. **Independent Learning**
-Free courses often provide foundational knowledge but may not offer the same level of depth, real-world application, and certification preparation.
+No cost materials offer foundational using a variety of media from blogs to videos to hands-on labs.
 3. **Hands-on Exploration**
-Empower the team with a secure sandbox environment, offering the freedom to innovate and experiment without consequences.
+A sandbox dedicated to development provides team members the freedom to innovate and experiment without consequences.
 4. **Collaboration**
-Foster peer-to-peer learning by regularly demonstrating experiments, problems, and solutions.
+Collaboration fosters peer-to-peer learning by regularly demonstrating experiments, problems, and solutions.

 ## Enablement Recommendations